317 kilometres south east of Perth

 Visitors enjoy the yesteryear style of the beautiful Catholic Church and the primary school.
 See a mosaic featuring the area’s flora and fauna.
 Scenic vistas can be seen at McCann, Buckley’s Breakaway and the Karlgarin Hills.

 Email: [email protected]

 Located 17 kilometres west of Hyden this caravan park has a four star RAC rating.
 A new park in a quiet on- farm location adjoining Karlgarin townsite.
 Powered sites, camping sites, modern ablutions, full disabled facilities, camper’s kitchen, TV reception.
 Backpacker/budget accommodation available.
 Self contained chalet with 2 bedrooms.
-Dogs on leash welcome.

 Powered Sites: $30 (2 people)

 Extra person: $15 each

 Phone: +61 8 9889 5013 or +61 8 9889 5028 (Ian & Glenda)

 Open: Tuesday – Sunday 5:30pm – late, Light meals available on request.
 Dinner available Thursday & Friday night.